Mark Whittow

 Mark Whittow (24 August 1957 – 23 December 2017) was a British historian, archaeologist, and academic, specialising in the Byzantine Empire.
 He was a university lecturer at the University of Oxford and a Fellow in Byzantine Studies at Corpus Christi College, Oxford.

 Early life and education

 Whittow was born in Cambridge.
-He read Modern History at Trinity College, Oxford, and earned a DPhil in Byzantine history and archaeology.
+He attended Lord Wandsworth College in Long Sutton, Hampshire.
+From 1976 he read Modern History at Trinity College, Oxford, and in 1987 earned a DPhil in Byzantine history and archaeology.

 Academic career

 Whittow was a research fellow and lecturer at Oriel College and held faculty positions at the University of Reading and at King's College London, before returning to Oxford in 1998 as a fellow of St Peter's College and University Lecturer in History.
 He became a fellow of Corpus Christi and University Lecturer in Byzantine Studies in 2009.
 He was Senior Proctor of the university for the 2016/2017 academic year.
 In November 2017, he was announced as the next Provost of Oriel College, Oxford; he was to take up the post in September 2018.